lamahechag/lamahechag.github.io/_posts/2024-02-19-functional-pca.md

 published: true
 ---

+# Motivation
+A few years ego in my job, I was dealing with datasets of time curves.
+It was needed to transform those curves to simple data-points, that allowed the use of a classical machine learning model.
+R and Python offered several package alternatives, but were not stable repositories(for production) and without the specific solution for multivariate 1d domain curves.

+This challenged me to understand in deep multivariate functional PCA.
+Fortunately I had some background of Functional analysis.
+I got just a 3.5/5; and never thought, the little I learned, would be helpful.

+Here I develop the methods of chapter 8 from the book \[[^fn1]\].
+I translate the integral approximations, of functional eigen-problem, into a more friendly matrix representation of blocks, that reduces the functional PCA to the classical eigen-value matrix calculation.

+# Introduction
 We usually use PCA for dimensionality reduction or to find the most important component of variation within a dataset.
 We use to do it with data-points, but real data are not just points, are curves(time series), are surfaces(images).
 Here is where functional analysis brings a general approach to find the principal components and reduce the data.